War Trophies Exhibition (Moscow)

-War Trophies Exhibition was an exhibition of trophies taken by the Red Army from Nazi Germany during the Great Patriotic War, which was held in the Gorky Park in Moscow from June 22, 1943 to October 1, 1948.
+The War Trophies Exhibition was an exhibition of trophies taken by the Red Army from Nazi Germany during the Great Patriotic War, which was held in the Gorky Park in Moscow from June 22, 1943 to October 1, 1948.
 The exhibition was attended by over 7.5 million people.

 Creation

 The decision on creation of the exhibition was adopted by State Defense Committee on April 13, 1943.
 Exhibition opened on June 22, 1943.

 Exposition

 The exposition was divided into 6 sections: